Sunlight/Sunshine by E. I. Couse

 In 1915, six American-born, European-trained artists founded the Taos Society of Artists with the mission to promote the art and scenery of the American Southwest.
 They influenced American Southwest art then, and their influence endures today.
 Most of the larger museums in the Southwest currently exhibit art by the TSA artists.

-Sharp’s 1915 studio was completely restored in early 2017 and now hosts a permanent rotating exhibition of his artwork, personal effects, and Native art he collected and used in his paintings.
+Sharp's 1915 studio, restored in early 2017, now hosts a permanent rotating exhibition of his artwork, personal effects, and Native art he collected and used in his paintings.

-All public areas of the site can be toured by appointment May-October, and open houses are held the first Saturday afternoon of each month June-October.
-Due to environmental constraints, most of the Site is closed November-April, but Sharp’s 1915 studio is available for tours by appointment on Fridays through the winter.
+Public areas of the site can be toured by appointment, and open houses with docents in each room are held the first Saturday afternoon of each month June-October.
 To make an appointment, visit couse-sharp.org or call the site office.